Curriculum

 Pupils in the Athena Unit are taught and assessed using a developmental approach based on the birth-to-5 model, ensuring that their progress is tracked in relation to their specific developmental stages.
 The bespoke curriculum emphasises flexibility, personalisation, and tailored support, enabling all pupils to access physical development in ways that are meaningful and appropriate to their individual needs.
 By incorporating sensory exploration and purposeful movement within the framework of the Engagement Model, we ensure that physical development is not only a key focus but a deeply integrated part of each pupil's learning journey.

 We use the Complete PE scheme of work to teach PE from Years 1-6.
 The scheme uses detailed plans to ensure progressive and comprehensive coverage.
 In the Early Years and Key Stage One, pupils begin to develop their skills through broad skills based areas, including ‘Hands’, ‘Feet’ and ‘Invasion Games.’
 In these units, pupils develop their co-ordination and team playing skills.
 In Key Stage Two, pupils build on these skills and develop their understanding of how to play specific games, including rounders, tag rugby, football and handball.
-Pupils are also given the opportunity to develop their skills and understanding in dance, athletics and gymnastics throughout Key Stages One and Two.

 Intent